-Viewing posts by Peter DonovanPosted by Peter Donovan 2 months, 4 weeks ago
+Viewing posts by Peter DonovanPosted by Peter Donovan 1 month ago in policy and framing /

 YES! magazine recently published a review of Judy Schwartz's new book plus some interview excerpts:

 by Susan Cousineau(Instagram @susan.cousineau)Neal, A. L., Bacq-Labreuil, A., Zhang, X., Clark, I. M., Coleman, K., Mooney, S. J., Ritz, K., & Crawford, J. W. (2020).
 Soil as an extended composite phenotype of the microbial metagenome.
 Scientific Reports, 10(1), 10649. https://doi.org/10.

 1038/s41598-020-67631-0This paper was a really dense read, but in a nutshell establishes soil as a self-organizing system derived from the interplay of microbial genetics (not just the whole organisms) and soil characteristics, rather than a reducible, mechanical system of many parts.
 While that may at first glance seem kind of self-evident, here's the peer-reviewed science to back it up.The authors determined that the soil isn't just influenced by microbes; and microbial populations aren't just influenced by soil type, structure, soil organic matter, and so on.